goudreinette/blog/_src/posts/2017-05-16-writing-a-lisp-continuations.md

 > A con­tin­u­a­tion is a spe­cial kind of func­tion that’s like a book­mark to the loca­tion of an expres­sion.
 Con­tin­u­a­tions let you jump back to an ear­lier point in the pro­gram, thereby cir­cum­vent­ing the con­trol flow of the usual eval­u­a­tion model. <cite>[Beautiful Racket](http://beautifulracket.com/explainer/continuations.html)</cite>

-Continuations can also be used to implement other control mechanisms like exceptions, the `return` statement, generators, coroutines, and so on.
+Continuations can be used to implement other control mechanisms like exceptions, `return`, generators, coroutines, and so on.

-The following examples are taken from Beautiful Racket.
+The examples are adapted Beautiful Racket.

-`let/cc` binds the current continuation to `here`.
+In this example, `let/cc` binds the current continuation to `here`.
-It evaluates the let block, which binds the continuation to `cont`.
+It evaluates the let block, which assigns the continuation to `cont`.
-The last expression is returned normally, and the evaluation continues.
+The last expression is returned as usual, and the evaluation continues.

 ```scheme
 (define cont nil)